ta4h1r/insight-consulting-demo/README.md

 ### **Database**

 - MySQL database to store quiz and question data.
 - The schema is initialized using `quiz-data.sql`.
 You may use the utility script `refresh-data.sh -f /path/to/quiz-data.json` to update the database whenever changes are made to the `quiz-data.json` file.
+Please ensure that `quiz-data.json` is formatted correctly and that there are no errors when running the utility script.

 ---